FUSE Introductory Tutorial

 IMAS.diff(dd.equilibrium, dd1.equilibrium)

-Dict{String, String} with 1 entry:
+Dict{String, String} with 3 entries:

 Summary